munificent/craftinginterpreters/book/statements-and-state.md

 ^code assign-expr (1 before, 1 after)

-After you run the AstGenerator to get the new Expr.Assign class, swap out the body of the parser's existing `expression()` method to match the updated rule:
+It has a token for the variable being assigned to, and an expression for the new value.
+After you run the AstGenerator to get the new Expr.Assign class, swap out the body of the parser's existing `expression()` method to match the updated
+rule:

 ^code expression (1 before, 1 after)

 Here is where it gets tricky.
-A single token lookahead recursive descent parser can't see far enough to tell when it's parsing an assignment until *after* it's gone through the left-hand side and stumbled onto the `=`.
+A single token lookahead recursive descent parser can't see far enough to tell that it's parsing an assignment until *after* it has gone through the left-hand side and stumbled onto the `=`.
 You might wonder why it even needs to.
 After all, we don't know we're parsing a `+` expression until after we've finished parsing the left operand.

 The difference is that the left-hand side of an assignment isn't an expression that evaluates to a value.
 It's a sort of pseudo-expression that evaluates to a